-FBSDiff: Plug-and-Play Frequency Band Substitution of Diffusion Features
+FBSDiff: Plug-and-Play Frequency Band Substitution of Diffusion Features for Highly Controllable Text-Driven Image Translation

-Xiang Gao Jiaying Liu
+Xiang Gao, Jiaying Liu

 Wangxuan Institute of Computer Technology, Peking University